HOW TO MEASURE A LIFE PHILOSOPHY

-Some insights genuinely help us understand a situation much more clearly.
+Some insights genuinely help us understand a situation more clearly.
 Others don’t.
 Bad ideas aren’t just ineffective.
 They actively – and sometimes deliberately – create confusion and dissonance.

 Some ideas explain the universe better than others.
 They make things click.
 They offer an “aha,” an insight, and create understanding.

-Ideas that do that are better than ones that don’t.
+Ideas that do this are better than ones that don’t.
 These ideas tend to agree with all known facts, unify the data, identify causes that account for data, predict future events, are relatively simple, are demonstrable in some ways, unify other ideas by bringing them together within a single framework, and so on.

 Einstein’s relativity theory, for example, by these standards, is pretty darn good.